 $136,771,683

-Directed by Boaz Yakin, this acclaimed biographical sports drama tells the inspiring true story of coach Herman Boone, brought to life by Denzel Washington's powerful performance.
+Directed by Boaz Yakin, "Remember the Titans" is a celebrated biographical sports drama that powerfully recounts the real-life journey of coach Herman Boone, memorably portrayed by Denzel Washington.

-Regarded as one of the greatest football films ever made, "Remember the Titans" combines crowd-pleasing moments with meaningful social commentary about racial tensions and teamwork.
+Praised as one of the finest football films ever created, "Remember the Titans" seamlessly blends rousing sports moments with impactful social commentary, exploring the themes of racial tension and the strength found in teamwork.

 BiographyDramaSport